-Assess current design TRL & TPL- The process of categorizing the current state of TRL and TPL for the system and/or its constituent components.
+Assess and plan design TRL & TPL: Categorize the current state of TRL and TPL for the system and/or its components.
+The plan is the incremental TRL and TPL targets for subsequent development cycles.
 See Sections 2 and 3 for details on assessment criteria.

-TRL & TPL levels at final targets?-The decision gate to check if the existing TRL and TPL values for the system and/or its constituent components have reached the final targets.
+TRL & TPL at final targets?: Determine if the existing TRL and TPL values for the system and/or its components have reached the final targets.